-Fine Art Oil Paintings Ajijic, Mexico & Phoenix, Arizona
+Fine Art Oil Paintings in Ajijic, Mexico & Phoenix, Arizona ~ To the Design Trades & Private Collectors since 1998

 Title: The Gypsy Queen